 - Change the trajectory of students experiencing failure and exclusion to success and inclusion.

 - Empower educators, families, and students to promote positive change within their school.

 - Raise optimism and provide trauma-informed behavioral interventions for struggling students.

 - Support school safety and create connection between educators, families, and students.

 - Nurture a culture of optimism that makes any school a great place to learn and work.

 Kids do well when they are given the opportunity to do well.
 With enough support, and sensitive, intelligent engagement, even the most troubled students can show remarkable improvement.
 Learn how a student who is acting out is actually displaying their current stressors, fears, or traumatic history.
 Instead of judging and punishing, Thriving Students empowers educators to more fully embrace the situation, applying trauma-informed tools and techniques that do not reinforce the negative beliefs being exhibited.
 We adopt an optimistic stance, and create a positive feedback loop where students can gradually overcome chronic triggers, problematic beliefs, and negative self-perceptions.

-The Thriving Students program is tailored to the unique needs of each school, and is comprised of in-person trainings, telephone follow-ups as needed.
+Southwest Family Institute provides the Thriving Students program to schools in Albuquerque, Española, Santa Fe, and surrounding areas.
+Our program is tailored to the unique needs of each school, and is comprised of in-person trainings, consultations, and telephone follow-ups as needed.

-Courtney Custer, Thriving Students Coordinator
+Leilani Foulk, Thriving Students Coordinator